Nayan-Chaturvedi/ChaiAurCode/README.md

   const newHero = ["Hulk","spiderman"]
   console.log(newHero);
   ```
-- Here, when we console the output, we not only get the array element but we get the Prototype keyward as well, we will explore it more.
+- Here, when we console the output, we not only get the array element but we get the Prototype keyword as well, we will explore it more.
-- Javascript is prototypal inheritance:  Javascript search at the top till it gets null value.This is prorypal behaviour of javascript
+- Javascript is prototypal inheritance:  Javascript search at the top till it gets null value.This is prototype behaviour of javascript.
+(Explain =JavaScript mein prototypal inheritance ka matlab hai ki objects ek doosre objects se inherit kar sakte hain.
+Jab hum kisi property ya method ko access karte hain, JavaScript pehle current object mein search karta hai.
+Agar wahan nahi milta, toh uske prototype mein search karta hai, aur yeh process tab tak chalta rehta hai jab tak ya toh property mil jaye ya phir prototype chain null tak pahunch jaye.)
-- Due to prototype bahviour only, we get new keyward, classes and this key works due to this.
+- Due to prototype behavior only, we get new keyword, classes and this key works due to this.
 - Everything in javascript is Object, Object is no parent ➜ Object has null reference
-- Srting, Array redirect to object, means it is object.
+- String, Array redirect to object, means it is object.
-- Function is a function as well as it is object in javascript
+- Function is a function as well as it is object in javascript.
 - From 'this', we set the current context
 - **prototype:** it gives not only methods but also gives some proprties as well.
 - All about 'new' keyword: